akinariobi/akinariobi.github.io/_posts/2018-09-14-logistic-regression.markdown

 {% endhighlight js %}

-**Predict variable**
+**Predict Variable**

 Spam (y): The given email is spam or not?
 (1) -- yes, (0) -- no.

 Note that as mentioned in [documentation][datadoc] the "spam" concept is diverse: advertisements for products/web sites, make money fast schemes, chain letters, pornography...

+{% highlight js %}
-> Our collection of spam e-mails came from our postmaster and individuals who had filed spam.
+Our collection of spam e-mails came from our postmaster and individuals who had filed spam.
 Our collection of non-spam e-mails came from filed work and personal e-mails, and hence the word 'george' and the area code '650' are indicators of non-spam.
 These are useful when constructing a personalized spam filter.
 One would either have to blind such non-spam indicators or get a very wide collection of non-spam to generate a general purpose spam filter.
+{% endhighlight js %}

 I converted .data to CSV so as to get a better visualization of each operation I'm doing.